-For headwriter, Lisa Ambjörn, Young Royals is a tame departure from her usual sassy style previously penning dramatic-comedies, Sommaren 85 and Sjukt.
-This time around, her principal cast centres from the male perspective as the mechanics of the royal institution are shone through an LGBT lense.
+For headwriter, Lisa Ambjörn, Young Royals is a tame departure from her usual sassy style, previously penning dramatic-comedies, Sommaren 85 and Sjukt.
+This time around, her principal cast centres around the mechanics of the royal institution shone through an LGBT lense.
 You only have to scan through your Netflix recommendations and see shows that have fared popularly appearing in the weekly Top 10 lists.
-From the dramas of Crown and The Tudors, to the satirical comedy of The Windsors, and countless other documentaries, our fascination with royal intrigue is perpetual.
+From the dramas of The Crown or The Tudors, the satirical comedy of The Windsors, and countless other documentaries, our fascination with royal intrigue is perpetual.
 Young Royals is the modern addition to that guilty pleasure as we get a deeper insight to the world Lisa Ambjörn creates:

 In recent times, with the controversial and failed attempt of Prince Manvendra’s (India) family trying to disinherit him after coming out as a gay man, the cousin of Queen Elizabeth (United Kingdom) marrying his male partner with the support of the royal family, and the general fascination of the general public with the lives of ‘blue bloods’ (eg. Princess Diana, Megxit), why did you choose to tell this story in this setting?

 Ambjörn: I think it’s because the royal family represents a kind of constant in an ever changing world, our history acted out in front of us within one family, generation after generation.
 And as series Conceptual Director, Rojda, said in several interviews, because it is not transparent, it becomes more interesting.
 We want to imagine what goes on behind those closed doors.